muratk3n/thirdwave/en/2020/06/power.md

 (kick) to someone (the ass) in a short time.
 Boom, ass-kicked.
 In unit (short) time.

 How long can this person keep kicking ass?
-His capacity, IOW.
+That is capacity.
 How long can a battery last?
 Same idea.
 This is Wh, Watt-hours.
 How many watts can be given in one hour.